About Discover Mexico

 Every Region, One at a Time

 The Yucatan.
 Cenotes.
 Chichen Itza before 9am.
 The Pacific Coast — Sayulita, Puerto Vallarta, Puerto Escondido's Playa Zicatela.
 Colonial highlands — Guanajuato's colored stairs, San Miguel de Allende's cobblestones.
-15+ trips, counting.
+Decades of trips, counting.
 Real prices paid.
 Real mistakes made and documented.

 2023–24